Don’t Turn Your Back on the Dogs!

 “Let me carry you.”
 Tim says matter-of-factly.

 Brian, dad of the golden retriever duo, offers to help, as in maybe I can lean on both of them and hop my way across.
 Brian’s much taller than my 5’2” and Tim at 5’8”.
 My cupped hands over their shoulders won’t give me the needed strength to hobble on my own, though I try for good measure.
 The impossibility of this points to a dreaded ambulance ride, but I don’t ask, feeling like I’m being overly-dramatic as it is, and no one else is quite sure how hurt I am.
-And then, what should we do with our dogs?
-Tim runs Nani and Zeus to the car first, so they are contained.
+Tim runs Nani and Zeus to the car, so they are contained.

 Once back, he says again that he will carry me and Brian offers his shoulder to share the weight.
 I’m scooped up into this nice hybrid option, my husband careful not to touch my injured knee.
 My right hand pulls at Brian’s neck at the collar and we bump and bumble our way across the field, stopping at three intervals to release our fatigued muscles, and breathe.
 Dog owners on the other side of the dog park cling to the chain link fence and yell, “What happened?!”